john-cd/rust_howto/bk/src/language/trait_objects.md

 ### Dyn Compatibility / Object Safety {#dyn-compatibility}

 Only a trait that is "dyn-compatible" (or "object-safe") can be made into a trait object.
-The rules for dyn compatibility are rather complicated, constraining both the trait and the methods within, and (as of June 2025) not consistently documented in the [Rust reference][book-rust-reference-object-safe]⮳.
+The rules for dyn compatibility are rather complicated, constraining both the trait and the methods within, and (as of June 2025) not consistently documented in the [Rust reference][book~rust-reference~object-safe]⮳.
 When designing a trait for use in a trait object, let the compiler's error messages guide you.

 The dyn compatibility restrictions stem from the fact that trait objects are inherently `!Sized` (dynamically sized types), because their concrete type (`Self`) isn't known at compile time: